Dr. Jacqueline Bennett, Professor

 B.Sc., University of the West Indies, Mona, Jamaica

 Dr. Thomas-Smith earned her Ph.D. in Analytical/Environmental Chemistry at the University of Maryland College Park.
 Since joining the department she has taught the Analytical Chemistry Course Sequence: CHEM 361 and CHEM 362, the General Chemistry Course Sequence: CHEM 111 and CHEM 112, a special topics course in Electrochemistry and the seminar course Discussions in Chemistry.

-Dr. Thomas-Smith’s research interests fall into three categories, they are (1) basic Analytical Chemistry in which portable analytical instruments are designed, constructed and tested.
-(2) Environmental Chemistry in which the concentration and fate of emerging contaminants of the from personal care products and pharmaceuticals in natural waters are determined and (3) History of Science which involves the examination of the role of Black, African American and other Scientists from ethnic minority groups in the scientific enterprise and societal recognition of that role.
+Dr. Thomas-Smith’s research interests fall into three categories.
+They are (1) basic Analytical Chemistry in which portable analytical instruments are designed, constructed and tested; (2) Environmental Chemistry in which the concentration and fate of emerging contaminants originating from personal care products and pharmaceuticals in natural waters are determined; and (3) History of Science which involves the examination of the role of Black, African American and other Scientists from ethnic minority groups in the scientific enterprise and societal recognition of that role.

 In addition to teaching and research, Dr. Thomas-Smith is particularly interested in fostering an inclusive campus climate and serves on several committees such as GAIN (Graduation Advocacy Information Network), a committee aimed at ensuring (particularly AALANA) student retention and graduation.
 Dr. Thomas-Smith also likes to keep up with and discuss Chemistry in Industry: particularly the pharmaceutical industry and to help our majors explore potential opportunities in preparation for graduation.

 Other Research Interests: